Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 19+ Ranger, [Adrenaline I](#adrenaline-i)_

-When you cast [:spell-lv3: Haste] from the Adrenaline Aptidude, it does not require :spell-concentration: Concentration.
+When you cast [:spell-lv3: Haste] from the Adrenaline Aptidude, it does not require :spell-conc: Concentration.
 The spell's last for the Duration stated in the spell.

 ---